marcov/tech-notes/docs/Lang-CXX/memory-model.md

 - cannot move A after the region: it cannot move down across a release.

-In addition, for sequential consistent model, you cannot reorder require/release, i.e. you cannot move an acquire (read) before a release (store).
+In addition, for sequential consistent model, you cannot reorder require/release, e.g. you cannot move an acquire (read) before a release (store).

 ---